 - Another idea is to collect all of one thing: snuff boxes, hatpin holders, pitchers, etc.

 All quality porcelain has a mark (sometimes called a pottery mark or hallmark).
 Identifying the manufacturer associated with this mark is key in determining the age and value of your piece.
 You may even get some history about its origins.

-It was made by Porzellanfabrik Carl Schumann A.G. a factory which existed using this name from 1923 - 1994).
+It was made by Porzellanfabrik Carl Schumann A.G., a factory that existed using this name from 1923–1994).
 The mark on the bottom was used from 1923 to 1948.

 This Royal Dresdner blue pottery mark is a little hard to read as it is inside the pedestal of the compote dish shown above and thus, not on a flat surface.
 It says "Royal Dresdener" "Carl Schuman" "Bavaria" with and image of a crown.

 What you are also looking at is the butterfly nut that unscrews the pedestal from the flat top plate.